( Click here for RyChol™ frequently asked questions. )

 Cholesterol levels in mmol/l:

-Are there any contra-indications?
+Are there any side effects?

 Where can RyChol™ be obtained?

-At your pharmacy.
+- South Africa – At any pharmacy.
 No prescription is required.

 - International – go to firstname.lastname@example.org for international purchasing information.

 Cholesterol homeostasis is controlled by several metabolic pathways and involves cholesterol absorption, synthesis, transport and excretion.
 RyChol™ contains a blend of phytochemical (plant-derived) compounds that have each demonstrated an ability to help regulate blood cholesterol levels via a distinctive mechanism.
 These are phytosterols, apple polyphenols barberry root extract and Co-enzyme Q10.

 Plant- or phytosterols are naturally-occurring plant fats that are structurally similar to cholesterol.
 They are present in all vegetable food sources, especially oils and nuts, as well as in minute amounts in food products from fish or animal origin.
 Although phytosterols and cholesterol have similar chemical structures, they differ markedly in their synthesis, intestinal absorption and metabolic fate.
 Unlike cholesterol, phytosterols are poorly absorbed.
 Whilst up to 60% of dietary cholesterol typically undergoes intestinal absorption, the absorption of phytosterols is less than 5%, which explains why the levels of phytosterols found in plant-eating fish and animals are naturally low.